helmutsimon/selectiontest/docs/source/index.rst

 * calculate Tajima's D (for comparison purposes);
 * calibrate :math:`{\rho }`, that is, find the threshold corresponding to a desired false positive (Type I error) rate; and
 * generate variates corresponding to a piece-wise constant demographic history.
-* compute SFS from variant data in vcf format (pyvcf class: Reader (https://pyvcf.readthedocs.io/en/latest/)
+* compute SFS from variant data in vcf format.

 .. toctree::
    :maxdepth: 2